pebble-dev/rebble-help/_topic/unknown-caller.md

 Follow the instructions in the Dialer for Pebble app to make it work properly.

-Make sure you the disable notifications for phone calls in the Pebble app, too:
+Make sure you the disable notifications for phone calls in the Pebble app:

 ![](/images/dialer/1.png)